 De Vaca and the Giants (See Florida Giants)

-five crude boats, in order to search along the coast for a Spanish settlement.
+crude boats, in order to search along the coast for a Spanish settlement.
 Unfortunately, a sudden, fierce storm caught them some distance from land.
-The high winds drove all the boats,
+The high winds drove all the boats, with all

 their men aboard, far out to sea.
 All were subsequently lost except Cabeza de Vaca and three companions who managed to reach the shore.
-They walked across Texas and northern
+They walked across Texas and northern Mexico,

 (See Arizona Giants; California Giants; Cocopa Giants; Copafi; Coronado's Giant Discoveries; De Soto's Encounters with Giants; Graveyards of the Giants; Horned Giants; Indiana Giants;

-almost nothing about professional boxing.
-After gazing upon his seven-foot, six-inch frame and witnessing his feats of great strength and agility, one-time British prize-fighter champion Ben
+nothing about professional boxing.
+After gazing upon his seven-foot, six-inch frame and witnessing his feats of great strength and agility, one-time British prize-fighter champion Ben Caunt decided

 with the circus.
-"His great circus performance," according to a Hunterian Museum report, "was to ride two horses at a time, galloping around the arena, with his arms above his head
+"His great circus performance," according to a Hunterian Museum report, "was to ride two horses at a time, galloping around the arena, with his arms above his head balancing a

 The giant barman excited the Lion and Ball's regular crowd and attracted many new patrons, who got to see him for only the price of a whiskey.

-story about a letter he received regarding an engineer who was stationed on the Aleutian island of Shemya during World War II.
-While building an airstrip, his crew bulldozed a group of hills
+about a letter he received regarding an engineer who was stationed on the Aleutian island of Shemya during World War II.
+While building an airstrip, his crew bulldozed a group of hills and

-and discovered under several sedimentary layers what appeared to be human remains.
-The Alaskan mound was in fact a graveyard of gigantic human remains, consisting of crania and long
+discovered under several sedimentary layers what appeared to be human remains.
+The Alaskan mound was in fact a graveyard of gigantic human remains, consisting of crania and long leg bones.

 In fact, the habit of flattening the skull of an infant and forcing it to grow in an elongated shape was a practice used by ancient Peruvians, the Mayas, and the Flathead Indians of Montana.